Who We Are

 Associate Professor Tania Crotti

-Associate Professor Tania Crotti is a research academic in the School of Medical Sciences at The University of Adelaide.
+Associate Professor Tania Crotti is a research academic in the School of Biomedicine at The University of Adelaide.
 In 2002 A/Prof. Crotti completed her PhD on the mechanisms responsible for pathological bone remodeling in inflammatory conditions (funded by a Dora Lush, NHMRC Scolarship).

 A/Prof. Crotti subsequently worked as a postdoctoral fellow at the Harvard Affiliated Beth Israel Deaconess Medical Center, Boston USA 2003-2008.